-Data format: Single select dropdown list (list of PaMs).
+Data format: text (dropdown list - list of PaMs).
 Additional records can be added to report on additional PaMs or group of PaMs for this table.

-6.2.2 FIELD 2: Vulnerable households addressed
+6.2.2.
+FIELD 2: Vulnerable households addressed

 The purpose of this field is for the Member State to report on the inclusion of vulnerable households in the reporting of the PaMs.